vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 tags: php
 ---

-Join tables and get data in one go, but split and group and convert manually, or fetch only the data that you need at the moment and face N+1 kind of problems?
+Here's a well known dilemma.
+You would like to fetch data from a couple of tables.
+Do you a) join tables and get data in one go, but split and group and convert manually, or b) fetch only the data that you need at the moment and face N+1 kind of problems?
 Lets assume we have a list of `controllers` were each has a set of `sensors` attached.
 The result should look something like

 ```
 [